-Detailed guidance for giving evidence has been prepared and can be downloaded via the right hand module.
-This page summarises the main points.
+The guide for witnesses contains advice for giving evidence to a select committee.
+The full guide be downloaded via the link on the right hand side, and this page summarises the main points.

 Making a submission to a select committee inquiry

 When a House of Commons Select Committee conducts an inquiry it will often invite written evidence from interested parties.
 Those wishing to make a submission to a committee should do so through the relevant inquiry page on the committee’s website before the deadline detailed.

 If you have difficulty making a submission online, wish to submit evidence in an alternative format such as an audio file, or would like to make a submission after the formal deadline for evidence, please contact the committee staff.

 To successfully make a submission via the online form on a committee’s website, documents need to:

 - Be less than 25 MB in size

 - Be in Word (doc, docx, rtf, txt ooxml or odt format, not PDF)